burrrata/crypto_wars/src/chefs_tasting_menu/pub_priv_key.md

 - Whoever is in the club multiplies Jim's public number times itself as many times as the club secret number
 - They then write each number down on a piece paper, fold the papers into airplanes, and throw them at each other.
 If the numbers match they're in.

+[PROBLEM: this is **really** better suited to create a number to be used as an encryption code than an authentication code]

 Let's try this out!

 ```rust,editable